 Empirical Asset Pricing, International Finance, Liquidity 교수

-Kuan-Hui Lee is Professor of Finance at Seoul National University Business School.
+Kuan-Hui Lee is a Professor of Finance at Seoul National University Business School.
 Before he joined SNU Business School in 2011, he served as an assistant professor in finance at Korea University Business School (2008-2010) and Rutgers Business School at Newark & New Brunswick (2006-2009).
 He received his bachelor’s degree in business (BBA) in 1997 and master’s degree in business in 1999, both at SNU Business School.
 He received his Ph.D. in finance from the Fisher College of Business at Ohio State University on August, 2006, under the supervision of G. Andrew Karolyi, RenЋ M. Stulz, Ingrid M. Werner, and Kewei Hou.

 His research interest covers empirical asset pricing, international finance, and short-selling.
 He is currently involved in multiple projects regarding liquidity, liquidity risks, and their pricing implication in international financial markets.